Empowering BIPOC Communities in the Opioid Response Grant

-Activities and materials developed through this grant opportunity must be related to substance use, specifically the use of opioids and stimulants, and should focus on one or more of the following:
+Activities and materials developed through this grant opportunity must be related to opioids and stimulants, and should focus on one or more of the following:

-- Increased understanding of SUD, OUD, and stimulant use disorder within BIPOC communities.
+- Increased understanding of OUD and StimUD (i.e., cocaine, methamphetamine) within BIPOC communities.

-- Reduced community and individual stigma through increased recognition of the chronic nature of the disease of addiction.
+- Reduced community and individual stigma through increased recognition of the chronic nature of addiction.

-- Increased knowledge of evidence-based treatment, including MOUD, and recovery supports, how to access these services, and reducing stigma associated with seeking/utilizing these services.
+- Increased knowledge of treatment resources, including MOUD, and recovery supports, how to access these services, and reducing stigma associated with seeking/utilizing these services.

-- Increased knowledge of available harm reduction services, such as local Syringe Services Programs and naloxone, how to access these services, and reducing stigma associated with seeking/utilizing these services.
+- Increased knowledge of available harm reduction services, such as local Syringe Services Programs and fentanyl test strips, how to access these services, and reducing stigma associated with seeking/utilizing these services.